perl6/Atom-as-a-Perl6-IDE/README.md

 Put the [.nav-marker-rules](/config/.nav-marker-rules) in the root of a project you are working on.
 In your terminal go into that folder and open Atom with `atom .` or run `atom ~/path/to/your/project`.
 You can also go to the `File` menus and then choose `Open Folder...`

 ### Note
-Eventually we will have instructions on how to make it specific to perl6 filetypes and make it apply globally, but for now you can use .nav-marker-rules as the instructions show.
+~~Eventually we will have instructions on how to make it specific to perl6 filetypes and make it apply globally,~~

+We have a Pull Request that adds this functionality into the package: https://github.com/0tho/atom-nav-panel-plus/pull/8

+But for now you can use .nav-marker-rules as the instructions show.
 Any files opened in that project's window will also take on the config, even if they're in another folder, as long as they're still part of the same `Project` context in Atom.